nadezola/nadezola.github.io/index.md

-Our team works closely with leading industry partners such as [Infineon Technologies Austria AG](https://www.infineon.com/), [AVL List GmbH](https://www.avl.com/en), [ASFINAG Bau Management GmbH](https://www.asfinag.at/), [KNAPP AG](https://www.knapp.com/en/), [Saubermacher Dienstleistungs AG](https://saubermacher.at/),and others, collaborating to develop and transfer cutting-edge technologies into real-world industrial applications.
+Our team works closely with leading industry partners such as [Infineon Technologies Austria AG](https://www.infineon.com/), [AVL List GmbH](https://www.avl.com/en), [ASFINAG Bau Management GmbH](https://www.asfinag.at/), [KNAPP AG](https://www.knapp.com/en/), [Saubermacher Dienstleistungs AG](https://saubermacher.at/),and others, to develop and transfer cutting-edge technologies into real-world industrial applications.

-We also collaborate on government- and city- funded projects (e.g., from the [Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmimi.gv.at/en.html)), integrating smart technologies into sustainable traffic management and urban planning to enhance road user safety, especially for pedestrians and cyclists — with a strong focus on climate action, environmental protection, energy efficiency, and sustainable mobility.
+We also collaborate on government- and city-funded projects (e.g., from the [Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmimi.gv.at/en.html)), integrating smart technologies into sustainable traffic management and urban planning to enhance road user safety, especially for pedestrians and cyclists, with a strong focus on climate action, environmental protection, energy efficiency, and sustainable mobility.